7 Books That Permanently Changed How I Think and Work

 The counterintuitive finding: learning should feel hard.
 If studying feels easy, you're probably not learning much.
 The techniques that feel most productive (re-reading, highlighting) are the least effective.
 The ones that feel frustrating (self-testing, spacing) work best.

 I've recommended this book to more people than any other on this list.
 It's the operating manual for learning how to learn that nobody gave us in school.
+Read this if you're a student, self-learner, or anyone who needs to acquire new skills regularly.

 5. Essentialism by Greg McKeown